 - Books form an important part of the reading process.
 Many novels and classics written by excellent authors like Ruskin Bond and Jeffery Archer open up a whole new world of words that are of a high level (Best part is that captivating stories and an author's wordplay help to commit words to memory).

 - Mnemonics is another key to improving memory power to help retain words in your mind.
 Associating catchy phrases and acronyms with specific words and usage of flashcards are all different mnemonic techniques that help improve vocabulary at any place and time according to one's convenience.

-- Word lists that include uncommon and hi-fi words are available in various preparatory materials.
+- Word lists that include uncommon words are available in various preparatory materials.
 One must make use of them adding to those lists his own set of words that he discovers through everyday reading.
 Going over them again and again till they become a familiar territory is a key to gaining an excellent vocabulary.

 - Familiarity is the trick to acing a language.
 Use these words every day be it in conversations to word games to crosswords to writing diaries.
 Make the words which you learn a part of your day to day activities.

 Language skills never go unused and developing them forms an important part of every education.
 The Verbal sections in all these tests are easy to ace provided one has prior knowledge about the type of questions and excellent vocabulary skills through good preparation.